10 - Weeks

 Customer Satisfaction and Quality: Linking Quality to the Bottom Line

 Most organizations speak openly and frequently about quality service and customer satisfaction.
 However, most managers have difficulty defining these terms and even more difficulty in measuring them.
 In management “if you can’t measure it, you can’t manage it.”
 In this session we define quality and customer service and illustrate proven methods to develop a measurable quality and customer driven culture in your organization.

 Instructor: Donald Hackett, Ph.D., Associate Professor and Kansas Family Business Fellow

-Mini MBA sessions will be held at the CMD Training Center on the Wichita State University campus.
+Mini MBA sessions will be held at the CMD Training Center, in the Woodman Alumni Building, 4205 E. 21st, Wichita, KS, on the Wichita State University campus.